jorsn/scdm/README.md

-To autostart **scdm** when you log in your account, copy the content of `/usr/share/doc/scdm/profile.sh` to the tail of your shell profile (`~/.profile`, etc.) or copy the file to `/etc/profile.d/scdm.sh`.
+To autostart **scdm** when you log in your account, copy the content of `/usr/share/doc/scdm/profile.sh` to the tail of your shell profile (`~/.profile`, etc.) or copy the file to `/etc/profile.d/` and make sure it is sourced after everything else, e.g. name the file `1000-scdm.sh` (because it uses exec).

+If you are using NixOS, you may want to append it to `environment.loginShellInit` in your `configuration.nix`.

 Dependencies
 -------------